 The school has a number of links with the local community.
 Each year we sing to the Over-60s, hold a Christingle, Harvest and Easter service in church where all are invited.
 The PTFA run stalls at the Church Fete and the village Horticultural Show.
-Brownies is held on the school premises.
+Every child makes a contribution to the Horticultural Show and exhibits work.
+We work with the Community Council with events such as the Christmas illuminations.
 Regular liaison and events are planned with Cavendish Pre-School and other local nurseries; we work closely with our local cluster of schools to extend opportunities to children such as shared sporting events.